DexMV: Imitation Learning for Dexterous Manipulation from Human Videos: Experiment

-\textbf{Ablation on the number of demonstrations.} Figure~\ref{fig:ablation} (b) shows the performance of SOIL with respect to different number of demonstrations.
-We use the relocate with a tomato soup can.
-We observe that SOIL can achieve better sample efficiency and performance when more demonstrations are given.
-By rendering and observing the failure cases, we find reaching and grasping the objects are two critical bottlenecks for the RL baseline.
-The given demonstrations help SOIL to conquer these challenges with much fewer training samples.
-Table~\ref{tab:num_success_rate} further illustrates the success rate of the different policies (trained with different number of demonstrations) across iterations.
-Specifically, at iteration 800, SOIL trained with 100 demonstrations can reach an average success rate of $100\%$, better than training with 10 demonstrations ($36\%$).
-In comparison, pure RL only achieves $13\%$ success rate.
+\textbf{Ablation on motion retargeting method.} Figure~\ref{fig:ablation} (a) illustrates the performance of SOIL with respect to demonstrations generated by different retargeting method, on relocating a tomato soup can.
+It shows that our retargeting design (blue curve) can improve the imitation learning performance over fingertip mapping (red curve) based retargeting baseline.
+Besides, without L2 norms in Equation~\ref{eq:retargeting_final} (green curve), the performance shows a huge drop.
+It indicates the importance of smooth robot motion when used as demonstrations.

-More demonstrations also reduce the variance.
-We observe that SOIL with 100 demonstrations achieve much smaller variance from Table~\ref{tab:num_success_rate} and a smaller shaded area in training curve in Figure~\ref{fig:ablation} (b). \emph{This ablation study shows the importance of finding an efficient way to scale up the number and diversity of demonstrations using our pipeline.}
+\textbf{Ablation on the number of demonstrations.} Figure~\ref{fig:ablation} (b) shows the performance of SOIL with respect to different number of demonstrations, on relocating a tomato soup can.
+SOIL can achieve better sample efficiency, performance and the variance is reduced when more demonstrations are given.
+Table~\ref{tab:num_success_rate} illustrates the success rate of the different policies trained with a different number of demonstrations. \emph{This shows the importance of our efficient platform to scale up the number and diversity of demonstrations.}

 \textbf{Ablation on environmental conditions.} Figure~\ref{fig:ablation} (c) and (d) illustrates that our demonstrations can transfer to different physical environments.
-Given the same demonstrations on \emph{Relocate} the tomato soup can, we train policies with scaling the object sizes into different scales from $\times0.75$ to $\times1.125$ (Figure~\ref{fig:ablation} (c)) and applying different scales of frictions (Figure~\ref{fig:ablation} (d)) from $\times0.8$ to $\times1.2$.
-With the same demonstrations, we can still transfer and utilize them to perform imitation learning in these different environments, and achieve relatively consistent results.
-Note that all the policies achieve much better performance than pure RL. \emph{This experiment shows the robustness of our pipeline against the gap between simulation (environment) and real (demonstration).}
+Given the same demonstrations on \emph{Relocate} the tomato soup can, we train policies with objects scaling into different size from $\times0.75$ to $\times1.125$ (Figure~\ref{fig:ablation} (c)) and applying different frictions (Figure~\ref{fig:ablation} (d)) from $\times0.8$ to $\times1.2$.
+With same demonstrations, we can still perform imitation learning in different environments and achieve consistent results.
+All policies achieve much better performance than pure RL. \emph{This experiment shows the robustness of our pipeline against the gap between simulation (environment) and real (demonstration).}